Mrestof/k-and-r-solutions/readme.txt

 and some other related stuff.
 Solutions are named like this: "ex210.c" for Exercise 2-10 in book.
 Files named "n-smth.c" are code samples related to chapters.

+Some tests are AI generated because it's a fairly simple and not very important task to do, but I try to review them all, so don't worry about them being faulty, though some might make little sense or be repetitive.

 To run a solution you have a few options:

   1. Use `run.sh`